 - a) Refusal to fully disclose the extent of his business interest as required under the Securities Regulation Code and its implementing rules and regulations.
 This disqualification shall be in effect as long as his refusal persists. - b) Absence or non-participation for whatever reasons in more than Fifty Percent (50%) of all meetings, both regular and special, of the Board of Directors during his incumbency, or any twelve month period during said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
 This disqualification applies for purposes of the succeeding election. - c) Dismissal/termination from directorship in another listed corporation for cause.
-This disqualification shall be in effect until he has cleared himself of any involvement in alleged irregularity - Being under preventive suspension by the Corporation for any reason - conviction that has not yet become final referred to in the grounds for disqualifications of directors disqualification.
-If he fails to do so for unjustified reasons, the disqualification s hal l be come per man ent.
+This disqualification shall be in effect until he has cleared himself of any involvement in alleged irregularity - Being under preventive suspension by the Corporation for any reason - e) Conviction that has not yet become final referred to in the grounds for disqualifications of directors

 Temporary disqualification shall be at the discretion of the Board of Directors and shall require a resolution of a majority of the Board.
-A temporarily disqualified director shall within sixty days from such disqualification, take the appropriate action to remedy or correct the
+A temporarily disqualified director shall within sixty days from such disqualification, take the appropriate action to remedy or correct the disqualification.
+If he fails to do so for unjustified reasons, the disqualification shall become permanent.